 Learn more at the Enterprise Data & Analytics Training page.

-At Enterprise Data & Analytics, I sweep the floor and empty the trash can. in between all that I manage accounting, help with advertising (writing this counts as advertising), assist clients with training, database stuff, and SSIS development.
+At Enterprise Data & Analytics, I sweep the floor and empty the trash can.
+In between all that I manage accounting, help with advertising (writing this post counts as advertising), assist clients with training, database stuff, and SSIS development.

 I also write this blog, AndyLeonard.blog().

 I manage the Data Integration Lifecycle Management Suite (aka DILM Suite).
 DILM Suite hosts information about a number of products designed to assist enterprises practice DevOps with SSIS.

 SSIS Catalog Compare and SSIS Frameworks are the flagship products at DILM Suite.
 We sell these products to enterprises large and small – anyone interested in automating SSIS execution and code promotion, both on-premises and in the cloud.

 Most products at DILM Suite are free and some are even open source.
 SSIS Framework Community Edition, for example, is both free and open source.
 Open source means you can grab the code and have a look-see at what we built and how.
 Catalog Reports is also free and open source.

 There’s more at DILM Suite.
 Check it out.